 - The 6TB drives like electricity.
 The average operating power is 9.0W for a Seagate 6TB drive.
 That is 60% more than the 5.6W used by the 4TB Seagate drives we use.
 When you have a fixed amount of power per rack, this can be a problem.
 The easy answer would seem to be to add more electric to the rack, but as anyone who designs data centers knows, it’s not that simple.
 Today, we mix 6TB filled Storage Pods and 4TB filled Storage Pods in the same rack to optimize both power consumption and the storage space per square foot.

 5TB and 8TB Hard Drives

 We continue to only have 45 of each of the 5TB Toshiba and 8TB HGST Helium drives.
 One 8TB HGST drive failed during Q4 of 2015.
-Over their lifetime the 5TB Toshiba drives have a 2.70% annual failure rate with 1 drive failure and the 8TB HGST drives have a 4.90% annual failure rate with 2 drive failures.
+Over their lifetime, the 5TB Toshiba drives have a 2.70% annual failure rate with one drive failure and the 8TB HGST drives have a 4.90% annual failure rate with two drive failures.
 In either case, there is not enough data to reach any conclusions about failure rates of these drives in our environment.

 Drive Stats Data

 Each day, we record and store the drive statistics on every drive in our data center.
 This includes the operational status of the drive, along with the SMART statistics reported by each drive.
 We use the data collected to produce our drive stats reviews.
 We also take this raw data and make it freely available by publishing it on our website.
 We’ll be uploading the Q4 2015 data in the next few days then you will be able to download the data so you can reproduce our results or you can dig in and see what other observations you can find.
 Let us know if you find anything interesting.